Frequently Asked Questions

 • Before your first session, you’ll need to complete all intake forms and, if applicable, provide insurance information.
 This ensures we have everything in place for a smooth start.
 For each session, I recommend setting aside some quiet time beforehand to check in with yourself and reflect on any thoughts, emotions, or experiences you’d like to explore.
 If you’re participating in Ketamine-Assisted Psychotherapy, we’ll also discuss additional preparation, such as dietary considerations and setting an intention for your experience.

 • I accept most insurance plans for psychotherapy sessions.
 However, Ketamine-Assisted Psychotherapy (KAP) and yoga therapy are not covered by insurance and are offered as private-pay services.
+I also accept CareCredit as a payment option for KAP.

 • You can schedule or reschedule an appointment by contacting me directly via email or phone.
 If you need to cancel or reschedule, please provide at least 24 hours' notice to avoid a late cancellation fee.
 I understand that life happens, and I’ll do my best to accommodate schedule changes when possible.